Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data

-The distinction between spatial and temporal components is also highlighted in Figure~\ref{fig:sign-dot} with different colors.
-The intuition behind test statistic \eqref{eq:az-test-statistic} is that large positive values of $C_\lambda(\vg^*)$ indicate the presence of adjacent residuals similarly oriented, thus suggesting correlation among variables.
-Similarly, $C_\lambda(\vg^*)\ll 0$ provides evidence of negative correlation.
+The distinction between spatial and temporal contributions is also highlighted in Figure~\ref{fig:sign-dot}.
+The intuition behind the test statistic \eqref{eq:az-test-statistic} is that large positive values of $C_\lambda(\vg^*)$ indicate similarly oriented adjacent residuals, suggesting positive correlation among variables (see also Figure~\ref{fig:score-growth}).
+Likewise, strongly negative values of $C_\lambda(\vg^*)\ll 0$ indicate negative correlation.